 The menu, a white sheet of paper with the day’s offering printed in 14 point Times Roman, was slipped under my elbow as I enjoyed a glass of crisp Sancerre.
 Three starters, three main courses and 3 desserts; a minimalist offering necessitated by such a small kitchen, but for lunch it made complete sense.

 The plainness of the menu belied the sophistication of the courses.
 I ended up ordering a marvelous veal ravioli starter, followed by filet of Cod with black rice, shiitake mushrooms and lemon grass & coconut foam.
 Dessert would be a peach panna cotta.
 Shortly after ordering, a gentleman brushed against me as he asked the waiter if he might take a snapshot of the label on the bottle of wine he had enjoyed with his meal.
 As the waiter rummaged around for the empty bottle, the fellow whispered that I was definitely going to enjoy the veal ravioli (his overhearing my order was an indication of how close the quarters were throughout the restaurant).
-He and his wife were “Foodies” from the Midwest and he had been trying for some time to arrange reservations here.
+He and his wife were “Foodies” from Pennsylvania and he had been trying for some time to arrange reservations here.
 I got his card and he got mine, then we both dropped names of other Parisian dining places we each thought would impress the other.
-As he departed I made a favorable mental note that Seb’on, despite its size and location, had established its credentials as far afield as the grassy plains of western Nebraska.
+As he departed I made a favorable mental note that Seb’on, despite its size and location, had established its credentials as far afield as the suburbs of Philadelphia.

 Now on my second Sancerre and the main dish, I was able to strike up a conversation with the waiter.
 “Normally” he said, “It is the owner’s wife who handles the front of the house, but she is on assignment with another job so I’m helping out my old friend, Sebastian.”
 Our chit chat drew the chef out of the kitchen and from him I got a fairly complete dossier.
 He, Sebastian Heloin, had been in the culinary business since the age of 13.
 At 20 he began an apprenticeship under a string of chefs whose names read like a list of culinary Who’s Who: Benoit Guichard at Jamin, Michel Roth and Guy Legay at the Ritz, Yannick Alleno at the Scribe and Eric Frechon at the Bristol.
 He then perfected his craft at Michelin-star hotel restaurants in Switzerland, Belgium and Holland.
 Now in his mid 30’s, he and wife, Dorota, were making a go of it on heir own.
 She is also a talented set designer and was away on a movie shoot.
 His old pal Steve was filling in for her.
 With a grin and some pride in the clever name of the restaurant, he explained that Seb’on is a rhyming play-on-words with his own nick name, Seb, and the French phrase, “C’est bon” (It’s Good).
 Cute enough, I thought.